ninock2/JSON2HTML/README.md

 NOTE:

 - JSON file that you want to convert has to be in the same folder as index.php.
 - HTML file will be automaticly created and placed in the same folder as index.php.
 HTML file will be named ConvertedFile.html after running converter.

-Next steps:

-- fixing indetation of closing tags
+- App was made with assumption that JSON file has correct HTML structure